royveshovda/CarND-Cehicle-Detection-P5/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The main problem with this implementation is speed.
 Is is way too slow to do near realtime detection on a video stream.
-The runtime for a single image is about 1.3 seconds.
+The runtime for a single image is about 20 seconds.
 So several optimizations should be considered.
+The main contributor to the speed is the choice of kernel in the SVM.
+I decided to switch to 'rbf' for precision, but took a huge performance hit in that process.
+With linear SVM, the processing time was around 1.4 seconds.
+Compared to the current 20 seconds, my implementation has a long way to go.s

 I use various scalings to search for cars.
 This search could be varying the search space based on the scale.
 As mentioned in class, small cars will only appear at a distance, so we should only search for them at a distance.
 The current implementation executes the search for all scales inside all the y-boundaries.
 This could speed up the process.